 A cladogram is a diagram that organizes species into groups based on their similarities.
 It also shows evolutionary relationships among the groups.

-Based on the information in this cladogram, which of these statements is true?
+Based on the information in this cladogram, which of the following statements is true?

 Question 7 of 20

 Cold brew coffee is one of the fastest growing trends in coffee houses across the USA.
 It is typically made by mixing fresh ground coffee with cold water and letting it brew for 12 to 24 hours.
-One coffee house came up with the idea of injecting nitrous gas into the cold brewed coffee, thinking that it might improve the taste.
+One coffee house came up with the idea of injecting nitrous gas into the cold brew coffee, thinking that it might improve the taste.
 As they tried out this new idea, they found out that the pressure of the nitrous gas had a dramatic effect on the flavor of the coffee.
-At that point they decided to run an experiment with 3 batches of coffee, in an effort to find the amount of pressure that produces the best tasting coffee.
-The chart provided shows the procedures that they followed for each of the batches.
+At that point, they decided to run an experiment with 3 batches of coffee in an effort to find the amount of pressure that produces the best flavor.
+The following chart shows the procedure that they followed.

 What was the error in the design of their experiment?